 These are the 3 best ways to use fresh ginger:

-- Use Fresh Ginger to Reduce Bitter Flavors – One of the great secrets to ginger is that it helps to reduce bitter flavors in your food and drink.
+- Reduce Bitter Flavors – One of the great secrets to ginger is that it helps to reduce bitter flavors in your food and drink.
 Bitterness is a sign of important nutrition, but many people are turned off by the flavor and therefore avoid bitter foods and drinks.

-- Use Fresh Ginger to Temper Other Flavors – Ginger is a great way to temper the flavor, similar to how salt intensifies sweetness and citrus will liven up creamy dishes.
+- Temper Other Flavors – Ginger is a great way to temper the flavor, similar to how salt intensifies sweetness and citrus will liven up creamy dishes.

-- Use Fresh Ginger as a Palate Cleanser – Ginger is also a fantastic palate cleanser, so if you’re enjoying or serving multiple courses that don’t necessarily complement each other, or if you ever find yourself with a bad taste in your mouth, a small piece of fresh ginger will help cleanse your mouth of any remaining flavors and even bacteria.
+- Palate Cleanser – Ginger is also a fantastic palate cleanser, so if you’re enjoying or serving multiple courses that don’t necessarily complement each other, or if you ever find yourself with a bad taste in your mouth, a small piece of fresh ginger will help cleanse your mouth of any remaining flavors and even bacteria.

 Here are some top tips and techniques for peeling and chopping fresh ginger so it’s ready to use.